Designing Home

 Delve deep into the design concepts behind HOME, Australia’s presentation at the 2025 Venice Architecture Biennale.

-Join us for an informative panel discussion with leading First Nations built environment practitioners Dr. Michael Mossman, Jack Gillmer-Lilley, and Professor Emily McDaniel as they discuss their 2025 Venice Architecture Biennale project HOME.
+Join us for an informative discussion with leading First Nations built environment practitioners Dr. Michael Mossman, Jack Gillmer-Lilley, and Professor of Practice Emily McDaniel.
+In conversation with designer Alison Page, the panel will discuss their 2025 Venice Architecture Biennale project HOME.

 Through this work, they explore how Aboriginal knowledge systems and ways of being foster deeper connections, both between people and with place.
 The team will share how these practices offer pathways toward more collaborative and sustainable futures